Reading the tea leaves – 10 prioritized intranet trends for 2023

 10. Evaluate intranet performance with enhanced analytics

 Finally, the last trend might be one of the most important for the respondents.
-Since it is common that C-level wants to see stronger evidence of return on intranet investments, we expect strong development in the analytics area.
+Since it is common that the C-level wants to see stronger evidence of return on intranet investments, we expect strong development in the analytics area.

 Not only must organizations be able to show metrics on intranet usage, content reach, and employee satisfaction.
 The metrics should be compared with targets and entwined with evaluating the application, adjusting strategies, and deciding on roadmaps.